ASharpPen/Valheim.DropThat/README.md

 ## Weight to use for rolling as rarity 'Legendary'
 # Setting type: Single
 RarityWeightLegendary = 0

+## Weight to use for rolling unique items from the UniqueIDs array.
+If item rolls as unique, a single id will be selected randomly from the UniqueIDs.
+# Setting type: Single
+RarityWeightUnique = 0

+## Id's for unique legendaries from Epic Loot.
+Will drop as a non-magic item if the legendary does not meet its requirements.
+## Eg. HeimdallLegs, RagnarLegs
+# Setting type: String
+UniqueIDs =
 ```

 Example of bonemass set to always drop a pair of epic pants.